How do I know the masks are effective?

 How long can filters be used before they need to be changed?

 For our air pollution filters, while the filter should be effective for up to 50 hours of usage, as pollutants will build up or "load" inside the filter over time increasing breathing resistance and due to recommendations by NIOSH for the usage guidelines of N95 rated respirators, we don’t recommend using them for more than 8 hours before replacing them.
-For our medical grade filters, given the purpose of filtering out airborne pathogens and microorganisms, we recommend changing with every use.
+For our medical grade filters, given the purpose of filtering out airborne pathogens and microorganisms, we recommend changing with every use and no longer than 6 hours.
 To ensure optimal performance, you should change filters after each usage.

 How do I properly insert the filters and wear the mask?